Board of Directors

 - Advocate of the Year 2006, Elders in Action

 Joel Shapiro is an attorney and consumer advocate.
-He represents consumers as a solo law practitioner at the Law Office of Joel Shapiro as well as by engaging in legislative policy development and lobbying.
+He represents consumers as a solo law practitioner at the Law Office of Joel Shapiro, PC, as well as by engaging in legislative advocacy.
 Joel has worked on consumer protection issues at both the state and federal level, including serving as Chief Counsel to U.S. Senator Ron Wyden, and as Political Outreach Director for the Oregon Trial Lawyers Association.
-He has also worked as a legislative assistant in the Oregon Legislature and as a deputy district attorney and policy counsel for Multnomah County.
+He has also worked as a legislative assistant in the Oregon Legislature, and as a deputy district attorney and policy counsel for Multnomah County.

-In addition to consumer protection, Joel devotes considerable time to protecting victims of crime through both litigation and legislative advocacy.
+In addition to consumer protection, Joel devotes considerable time to protecting victims of human trafficking through civil litigation and legislative advocacy.
+Joel is a co-founder of the Trafficking Victims & Survivors Law Center.
 He is a graduate of Lewis & Clark Law School and Grinnell College.
 Joel joined the board of the Oregon Consumer League in 2013.

-Michelle also serves as a Court Appointed Special Advocate (CASA) for youth in foster care.
-She is a committed volunteer for access to justice serving on The Lawyers’ Campaign for Equal Justice Advisory Board, Multnomah County Legal Air Board, and as a volunteer or Pro Bono attorney.
+Michelle has served as a Court Appointed Special Advocate (CASA) for youth in foster care and as a committed volunteer for access to justice serving on The Lawyers’ Campaign for Equal Justice Advisory Board, Multnomah County Legal Aid Board, and as a volunteer Pro Bono attorney.

 Board Member at Large